Bone-anchored hearing aid: Handling

 An area where skin is penetrated requires care and cleaning because of the risk of inflammation around the abutment.
 Daily cleaning is required.

 Small children

 Hearing is of importance for a normal speech development.
 The skull bone in children is often very thin and softer than in the adult.
 Surgery is thus often delayed until the age of four to five years.
 In the meantime, the child with bilateral atresia can be fitted with a band around the head with a coupling for a BAHA.
 This may be done at the age of one month.
 Infants at this age may tolerate this well.
+As described above, for children who may be at risk of damaging the abutment prior to osseointegration of the fixture, a two stage procedure may be performed in which the fixture is placed first, and after osseointegration roughly 6 months later, the abutment is attached.
+In children, a sleeper implant may be placed to serve as a backup in case the main implant is damaged.

 History

 Patients with chronic ear infection where the drum and/or the small bones in the middle ear are damaged often have hearing loss, but difficulties in using a hearing aid fitted in the ear canal.
 Direct bone conduction through a vibrator attached to a skin-penetrating implant addresses these disadvantages.

 In 1977, the first three patients were implanted with a bone-conduction hearing solution by Anders Tjellström at the Ear, Nose, and Throat Department at Sahlgrenska University Hospital in Gothenburg, Sweden.
 A 4-mm-long titanium screw with a diameter of 3.75 mm was inserted in the bone behind the ear, and a bone conduction hearing aid was attached.

 The term osseointegration was coined by Professor Brånemark.
 During animal studies, he found the bone tissue attached to the titanium implant without any soft tissue in between.
 He also showed an such an implant could take a heavy load.
 His definition of osseointegration was "direct contact between living bone and an implant that can take a load".

 The first clinical application of titanium was in oral surgery, where implants were used for retention of dentures.
 Brånemark sought an acoustic way to evaluate osseointegration.
 A patient with implants in the jaws was fitted with a bone vibrator on one of his implants.
 When tested, the patient experienced very loud sound even at low stimulation levels, indicating sound could propagate very well in the bone.
 It has later been shown by Håkansson that the sound transmission in bone is linear, indicating low distortion of the sound.

 The implant in the bone is made of titanium and will osseointegrate.
 The hearing instrument is impedance-matched.
 Osseointegration has been defined as the direct contact between living bone and an implant that can take a load, with no soft tissue at the interface.